LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 		compare(Order, 1, 2),
 		Order == (<).

-Using assertions is, however, preferable to directly check test results in the test body as it facilitates debugging by printing the unexpected results when the assertions fail.
+Using assertions is, however, preferable to directly checking test results in the test body as it facilitates debugging by printing the unexpected results when the assertions fail.

 The `assertion/1-2` utility predicates are also useful for the `test/2-3` dialects when we want to check multiple assertions in the same test.
 For